collectionscms/collections/README.md

   </a>
 </p>

-Collections is a headless CMS with AI summary and multilingual support for Answer Engine Optimization(AEO).
+Collections is a headless CMS that accelerates global site building, with multilingual and AI-powered SEO optimization.

-Our mission is to deliver both human and AI friendly content as people are moving from `Google it` to `Ask AI`.
+No more using multiple CMSs or paid plug-ins.

-## ⭐ Why does Collections focus on AEO?
+## ⭐ Why Collections Focus on multilingual?

-What makes good content for readers?
-That's where we began.
-Sentences should be concise, the desired information easily accessible, and it should be readable in their native language.

-This is the kind of content that answer engines, like ChatGPT, are seeking.
-As AI evolves the way people search for information, we believe optimizing content for these engines will be crucial.
-And this shift presents a valuable opportunity to attract future users!
+The advent of AI search has changed the way information is acquired.
+Keywords have been replaced by questions in the user's native language, and AI now recommends the most relevant content based on search intent.
+Multilingualism has become essential for websites to reach potential customers.

 <hr/>
 <h4>